MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-specification.md

 - The ability to segment a large firmware image into smaller segments to make it easier for the component to accept the firmware image.

-### Non-Goals
+### Non-goals

-- Define the internal format of the firmware image.
-For the host, the firmware image is a set of address and payload entries.
+- Define the internal format of the firmware image: For the host, the firmware image is a set of address and payload entries.

-- Sign/encrypt/Validate the accepted firmware. – This specification does not describe how to sign & encrypt the firmware images.
+- Sign/encrypt/validate the accepted firmware: This specification does not describe how to sign and encrypt the firmware images.
 It is required that the expected current firmware running on the component validates the firmware being downloaded.

-- Define a mechanism about how the component interacts with the sub-components.
-The host interacts with the device as single unit, typically the primary component.
+- Define a mechanism about how the component interacts with the sub-components: The host interacts with the device as single unit, typically the primary component.
 The component must act as a bridge for communication related to the sub-component firmware.

 ## Supported Hardware Architecture